 - Rescue PCI is defined as PCI performed on a coronary artery which remains occluded despite fibrinolytic therapy.

-For patients who cannot be offered PCI within 90 minutes of diagnosis, a thrombolytic drug should be administered along with either unfractionated heparin (for maximum two days), a low molecular weight heparin (eg, enoxaparin) or fondaparinux.
+For patients who cannot be offered PCI within 120 minutes of the time when fibrinolysis should have been given, a thrombolytic drug should be administered along with either unfractionated heparin (for maximum two days), a low molecular weight heparin (eg, enoxaparin) or fondaparinux.
 Thrombolytic drugs break down the thrombus so that the blood flow to the heart muscle can be restored to prevent further damage and assist healing.

 Reperfusion by thrombolysis is often gradual and incomplete and may be inadequate.
 There is a risk of early or late reocclusion and a 1-2% risk of intracranial haemorrhage.